Text Size

 • Advice for parents on how best to support their child’s education with information provided via the post and online about important issues.

 • A polite, courteous and prompt response.
 It is always helpful if parents reciprocate.
-Sandwell Academy does not tolerate any form of rude or aggressive language towards its staff.
+Sandwell Academy does not tolerate any form of rude or aggressive language towards its members of staff.

 • Quick, decisive action with any unruly students to protect the interests of the majority.